splunk/splunk-sdk-csharp-pcl/README.md

 The Splunk SDK for C# includes full unit tests which run using [xunit](https://github.com/xunit/xunit) as well as several examples.

+#### Solution Layout

+The solution is organized into `src`, `examples` and `tests` folders.

+##### src
+* `Splunk.Client` - Client for Splunk's REST API.
+* `Splunk.ModularInputs` - Functionality for building Modular Inputs.
+* `Splunk.Client.Helpers` - Helper utilities used by tests and samples.

+#### examples (folders)
+* Windows8/Search - Contains a Windows Store Search App.
+* authenticate - Connects to a Splunk Instance and retrieves Splunk's session token.
+* list_apps - Lists installed applications on a Splunk instance.
+* mock-context - Demonstrates how to use the included HTTP record/play framework for unit tests.
+* mock-interface - Demonstrates how to mock the functional interface for Splunk entities.
+* mock-object - Demontrates how to mock concrete SDK objects and fake out HTTP responses for unit tests.
+* normal-search - Performs a normal search against a Splunk instance and retrieves results using both enumeration and with Rx.
+* random-numbers - Sample modular input which returns a randoml generated numbers.
+* saved-searches - Creates a new saved serach and retrieves results.
+* search-export - Creates a search and usings splunk's Export endpoint to push back results.
+* search-realtime - Creates a realtime search.
+* search - Performs a One Shot search.
+* submit - Creates an index and then sends events over HTTP to that index

+#### tests
+* unit-tests - Contains unit tests for all of the classes in the SDK.
+Does not require a Splunk instance.
+* acceptance-tests - Contains end to end tests using the SDK.
+These tests by default will go against a Splunk instance.
+Tests can also be run in playback mode by setting `MockContext.Mode` to `Playback` in `App.Config`.

 ### Changelog

 The **CHANGELOG.md** file in the root of the repository contains a description